 Doing this prevents contaminants from getting into the water, increases portability, and preserves the freshness of the water stored in emergency food.
 Cans of water cannot be resealed once they are opened, so the entire contents of the water can have to be used at one time or placed into a storage container

 Emergency water storage drinking water in plastic bottles and aluminum cans is made using different types of materials.
 Plastic water bottles stored as survival emergency food require large amounts of petroleum to produce.
-These products are made from chemicals that are now deemed unhealthy, especially in storage over long periods of time.
+These products are made from chemicals that are now deemed unhealthy, especially in storage over long periods.

 Aluminum Water Cans do not contain bisphenol A (BPA), found in plastic bottles.
 This chemical has come under scrutiny due to a possible link to health risks that might include cancer.
 Most plastic bottle manufacturers insist that plastic bottles are safe, but consumer advocate groups support legislation that would ensure the removal of BPA from plastic water bottles.